 - Now it’s time to start crystallising!
 Take a look at your first section and pick a letter.
 Next empty out the corresponding crystals into the tray provided, being careful not to drop any.
 It’s important to keep the crystals in the tray while you work, and have the try as close to you and the canvas as possible.

-Applying the Crystals
+Applying the resin drills

 - Once you’ve found the correct corresponding square, simply place your crystal down.
 Again, there is no need to apply too much pressure.
-The crystal should stick to your canvas, not the pick up tool.
+The drill should stick to your canvas, not the pick up tool.

 - Carry on filling in this section, sticking with the same colour to start with.
 Once you have finished your first colour, move onto the next.
 It is much easier to do one colour at a time, and this method will help you stay organised and ensure you don’t miss any squares.
 During the application process, try not to lean your arms or rest your hand on the canvas as this will reduce the tackiness.